-Construction is anticipated to begin in early June 2021 with offsite construction activities.
-Works on site will commence from July 19th 2021 and be completed by the end of August 2021.
-These dates remain subject to attaining the relevant licensing and consents for the works.
+Offsite construction activities are underway.
+Works on site are due to start in early September and are to be completed by end of October.
+These dates continue to be subject to attaining the relevant licensing and consents for the works.